Seven Persons

 Seven Persons is a hamlet in Alberta, Canada within Cypress County.
 It is located approximately 20 km southwest of Medicine Hat on Highway 3 and has an elevation of 755 m.

 The hamlet is located in Census Division No. 1 and in the federal riding of Medicine Hat—Cardston—Warner.

 Etymology

-The hamlet is names after Seven Persons Creek, and there are various stories about the origin of the creek's name, according to The Mysteries of Canada website.
+The hamlet is named after Seven Persons Creek, and there are various stories about the origin of the creek's name, according to The Mysteries of Canada website.